zzhangjii/learning-library/ApplicationIntegration-labguide.md

     working with software.
 Put things here so you can easily copy and paste them later.
 It’s your handy “scratchpad.”

-4. I suggest that you add this to your *MyLabNotes* file right now: the *URL to access your My Oracle Services page*.
-This URL was referenced in the Prerequisites section above.
-Don’t forget to save your MyLabNotes file each time you update it.

 5. Start your Chrome browser.
 Again, other browsers may work just fine, but these labs were tested using Chrome.